 Baking Soda

 Baking soda has also proven to be an effective mold inhibitor in plants.
 You shouldn’t sprinkle baking soda on your garden, though.
-Dilute a teaspoon of baking soda and a quart of water together, and then you can lightly mist over your plant or garden with a spray bottle.
-You can also add some liquid soap to make it stick to the leaves better.
+Dilute a teaspoon of baking soda in a liter (0.26 gal) of water and lightly mist your plant or garden soil with a fine spray bottle.

 Vinegar

-You can use a little bit of apple cider vinegar, wood vinegar, or distilled vinegar diluted with lots of water to spray on your plants and inhibit mold growth.
-Just like the baking soda tip above, you can add a tiny bit of liquid soap to get it to stick.
+You can use a little bit of apple cider vinegar, wood vinegar, or distilled vinegar diluted with lots of water to spray or pour on the soil to kill and inhibit mold growth.

 Neem Oil

-Hydrogen peroxide is another widely known cure for fungus (though we use it more for “mold” in our bathrooms, which is essentially the same problem), but few people think about applying it to their plants, especially if they’re growing microgreens or edible plants.
+Hydrogen peroxide is another widely known cure for fungal infections at home and in the garden.
+However, some people think about applying it to their plants, especially if they’re growing microgreens or edible plants.

 6. Dry Out Your Potting Soil

-Fungus loves moisture, so drying it out and giving it some sun is a great way to get rid of mold.
+Fungus loves moisture, so drying the soil out and giving it some sun is a great way to get rid of mold.

 Mold grows in places that are dark, moist, and cool.
-Heat and sunlight are its enemies, so drying out your soil in the sun before even getting it to your plant will guarantee nothing is growing inside of it.
+Heat and sunlight are their enemies, so drying out your soil in the sun can make your soil safe for growing plants.

 7. Take Preventative Measures